slavov-vili/kit_info/Requirements_Engineering/08_Specify_with_natural_language.md

 1. Rules for specifying in natural language
     - Use active voice
     - Use defined subjects
-    - Build phrases with complete verbal structure (sinding stuff -> where?)
+    - Build phrases with complete verbal structure (sending stuff -> where?)
     - Use terms as defined in the glossary
-    - Define precise meanings for auxiliary verbs (shall, should, must, may, etc.) and process verbs (product, generate, create, etc.)
+    - Define precise meanings for auxiliary verbs (shall, should, must, may, etc.) and process verbs (produce, generate, create, etc.)
         * Usually should use same auxiliary verb, otherwise the reader assumes things about the requirements
     - Replace unspecific nouns (the data / customer / display) where appropriate
     - When comparing: specify a reference point (faster than what?)